calvinhendriks/MKW-LAN-Brainslug/README.md

 - No support for custom distributions.
 - No way to USB load the game

 While I was willing to buy 6 MKW discs, the first 2 problems are a major issue for me.
 The cheats are needed because by default, the character/vehicle & track selection menus have a timer of 30 seconds.
 If you want to take a break between races, this is not possible, since the wii's will automatically select a character/vehicle and a track and the next race will load.
 Another example is that by default, 30 seconds after the first player crosses the finish line, the game will end.
-In a large LAN setup,  there might be some skill differences and
+In a large LAN setup,  there might be some skill differences and we would like everyone to be able to finish.

 ### Solution Part 1
 Then I discovered this post https://mariokartwii.com/showthread.php?tid=1891.
 In this post, Yuri explains the same problems as I had, but finds a solution that enables us to load a game from USB through the brainslug main.dol.
 Basically, you can tell USB loader GX to load an alternate dol file (other than the main.dol from the game).